bitovi/academy/src/react-vite/06-routing/routing.md

 </details>

-## Objective 2: Creating links between pages
+## Objective 2: Creating (active) links between pages

 Next, we want to update Place My Order to include links in our `<header>` so we can navigate between pages.
-We also want to update our `<Home>` component to use React Router for its link to the `/restaurants` page.
+Each link should show its active state when it matches the currently-selected page.

 ### Link